GarmanGroup/RABDAM/README.md

 `python rabdam.py –f XXXX`

 , where XXXX is the 4 character PDB accession code of the MX structure under study.
-Alternatively, you can provide RABDAM with a file path to a locally saved PDB file:
+Alternatively, you can provide RABDAM with an absolute file path to a locally saved PDB file:

 `python rabdam.py –f path/to/pdb_file.pdb`